List of original highways in Louisiana (1–50): Louisiana State Route 42-D

+Louisiana State Route 42-D existed from 1921 to 1955.

 Louisiana State Route 42-E

+Louisiana State Route 42-E existed from 1921 to 1955.

 Louisiana State Route 43

 Louisiana State Route 43 ran in a general west–east direction from Breaux Bridge to the Gulf Intracoastal Waterway.

 When SR 43 was designated in 1921, it ran from Breaux Bridge to Abbeville.
 In 1926, the route was extended to the Gulf Intracoastal Waterway south of Abbeville.
 In 1949, US 167 was overlaid on top of SR 43 from Lafayette to Abbeville.
 While the route was marked concurrently, SR 43 was deleted in favor of US 167 in the 1955 renumbering.
 The remainder of SR 43 became LA 94 from Breaux Bridge to Lafayette, LA 82 from Abbeville to Esther and LA 333 from Esther to the Intracoastal Waterway.

 Louisiana State Route 44

 Louisiana State Route 44 ran 19.6 mi in a north–south direction from US 80/SR 4 in Ruston to SR 15 southwest of Farmerville.

 The route became the southern half of LA 33 in the 1955 Louisiana Highway renumbering.